-A prong collar is a training collar that is used to teach leash manners to our dogs.
-While many dog owners believe that prong collars look painful, this type of collar, if used correctly can be highly effective for training dogs with behavioral problems.
+A prong collar is a training collar that is used to teach leash manners to dogs.
+While we don’t recommend using a prong collar for your dog, we do recognize that this type of collar, when used correctly, can be highly effective for training dogs with behavioral problems.
 The biggest challenge dog owners face initially with prong collars is how to use them.
 This post will help you understand the most important initial question: how should you place a prong collar on a dog.

 With prong collars, when you give even a little pull, the loose skin around your dog’s neck will be pinched.
 This light pinch/nipping on the neck will remind the dog that the negative behavior is bad.
 One thing too keep in mind is that prong collars are not designed as a permanent walking collar nor are they right for every dog.
 Never use a prong collar with a puppy.
 There are many other collars available that may be more suited for your dog.

 A prong collar is not only a collar or another piece of walking equipment.
 It is a training device.
 If you use a prong collar in the wrong way, then it can be ineffective and/or painful to the dog.
 Consult the advice of the professional dog trainer or thoroughly research how to use prong collars before you begin using one with your dog.

 Purchasing the right kind of prong collar can save your pet from potential pain and still help you to serve your purpose.
 A good collar will never scratch or puncture the dog’s skin.
 However, the size of the collar plays a considerable role for obvious reasons.
 If you have a 100-pound dog and you are buying a collar that is suitable for an 80-pound dog, then it is the wrong choice.
 Your dog will be very uncomfortable in such collars.
 So, choose wisely.